SamG101-Developer/SPP-Primer/Writerside/topics/5-2-Primitive-Types.md

 ## Void type
 The `Void` is the only type that has no instances.
-This is because it is a "nothing" type, and can not be used for variables, attributes, or parameters etc. It represents the absence of a value, and is used as the return type of functions that don't return a value.
-The `Void` type cannot be used as a generic argument, otherwise it could circumvent the previously mentioned type system restrictions.
-The `Void` type is mapped to the LLVM `void` type.
+This is because it is a "nothing" type, and can not be used for variables or attributes.
+It represents the absence of a value, and is used as the return type of functions that don't return a value.
+A `Void` parameter doesn't take a value; this is needed for when a generic argument is `Void`, and the corresponding generic parameter is used as a parameter type.